Bike Donation in San Francisco to Benefit a Good Cause

 Bicycle to Donate?

-Columbus Cyclery has partnered with Street Soccer USA.
+Columbus Cyclery has partnered with Street Soccer USA to process its San Francisco bikes donations.
 This national non-profit uses community-based soccer programs to teach life and professional skills to at-risk youth and homeless adults.

 Donate a bicycle to this program!

 Please call (415) 561-9999, or visit us at 2011 Mason Street, 7 days a week from 8am to 8pm.

 We accept donation bikes in good and repairable condition, meaning they should not be severely rusted, damaged, or irreparable.

 Columbus Cyclery – Street Soccer USA Bike Mechanic Program

 The Columbus Cyclery-Street Soccer USA Bicycle Mechanic Skills Academy provides an opportunity for homeless adults and at-risk youth in Street Soccer USA’s soccer-based life skills program to gain practical and professional work experience through Columbus Cyclery’s 15-week bicycle mechanic training course.
 This training course is a paid opportunity for Street Soccer USA program participants to apply the “Street Skills” that they have learned through their practices, games, 1-on-1 sessions with coaches and mentors, and national tournaments to the professional workplace.
 During their training, participants receive professional work experience, bicycle mechanic skills, and upon completion of the course, a certification from the bicycle shop, and a free bicycle.

 The learning outcomes of the Columbus Cyclery-Street Soccer USA Bicycle Mechanic Skills Academy are:

 - Gain knowledge and understanding of the organizational and operational aspects of a professional workplace.